iredmail/docs/howto/0-allow.certain.users.to.send.email.as.different.user.md

-# Allow some users to send email as another user
+# Allow certain users to send email as another user

 iRedMail configures Postfix to reject the request when sender specifies an owner for the MAIL FROM address